marwahfaraj/Aircraft-Threat-Detection-Using-Computer-Vision/Technical_Report.md

 3. **Scale Variation**: Aircraft appear at different scales, from close-up to distant views
 4. **Occlusions**: Some images contain partial occlusions or multiple aircraft
 5. **Class Imbalance**: Significant variation in samples per class (ranging from tens to thousands)
+6. **Cross-Dataset Labeling Inconsistencies**: The FGVC-Aircraft dataset, originally designed for fine-grained commercial aircraft classification, contains several military aircraft types (e.g., F-16A/B, Spitfire, Eurofighter Typhoon) that were not explicitly labeled as military.
+This creates potential naming conflicts when combining with the dedicated Military Aircraft dataset (e.g., "F-16A/B" vs. "F16" representing the same aircraft).
+These inconsistencies were discovered during post-hoc analysis and addressed at the application layer through keyword-based threat classification, though future work should address this through dataset relabeling and retraining (see Section 7.3).

 These challenges motivated our preprocessing and augmentation strategies described in Section 4.